MSN in Nursing Informatics with Certification in Healthcare Information Management, Certification , MSN

-Complete all courses completely online, on campus, or in hybrid format
+- Complete all courses in a completely asynchronous online format or in a hybrid format

 MSN Admissions Requirements

-For the Post-Master's Certification Programs, evidence of a minimum of one (1) year of experience as a practicing licensed registered nurse within the past two (2) years
+- For the Post-Graduate Certification Programs, evidence of a minimum of one (1) year of experience as a practicing licensed registered nurse within the past two (2) years

 *For applicants who do not meet the minimum GPA requirement, completion of the GRE or MAT will be required to be considered for admission to the program